ameya1232/EvapoScore/RESEARCH_REPORT.md

 ### 1.3 Significance

 Previous research on evaporation-driven engines has been limited to theoretical analyses of select U.S. locations.
-This study represents the first comprehensive global assessment, providing crucial data for:
+This study provides data for:
 - Strategic deployment planning
 - Technology development priorities
 - Climate-appropriate engineering design